 How did I plan my lessons and decide the length of the lesson?
 I started off by teaching just two complimentary dishes in a two hour lesson so that students would not get overwhelmed with too much information.
 Once the lessons start, I ask the students what dishes were on their wish list and often make changes to the planned lessons to include what the students would like to learn.
 For example, I have now learned that Tadka Dall, Alu Gobi and Saag Alu are always on every one’s wish list.

 How did I plan what I was going to teach?
 I started off by ensuring that the dishes we made were familiar to the students so I chose all the popular vegetarian dishes you get in an Indian restaurant and also ensured that the ingredients would be available locally.
 I always gave them the list of ingredients in plenty of time to enable them to buy the products.
 At the same time, I gave them a list of extra equipment they will need such as Kitchen paper,aluminium foil or casserole dishes so that they could carry home what they had cooked.
-During these lessons I often too some home made dishes for them to taste and that’s how we included the theplas, farsi pooris and various other pooris in our cookery lessons.
+During these lessons I often take some home made dishes, made by me, for them to taste and that’s how we included the theplas, farsi pooris and various other pooris in our cookery lessons.

 How did I plan the lesson so that it finished on time?
 I always make sure that my lesson plan is written down so that the lesson has structure and finishes on time.
 The lesson plan includes time for introduction, finding out a bit about the students and what their expectations of the day are etc. With Indian cooking, often preparation is important so each step is written down so that nothing gets missed.